ktsn/vue-thin-modal/README.md

   Required as the modal name.
 The `name` must be unique against every modal you would use.

+* `disable-backdrop` - Boolean

+  If `true`, The modal will not be closed by clicking backdrop.

 * `content-transition` - Object

   It is the same options as the props of Vue's `<transition>` component.
 You can customize the modal content transition by using this prop.
 If omitted a default transition will be used.